ropensci/daiquiri/paper/paper.md

-The package automatically creates time series plots showing aggregated values for each data field (column) depending on its contents (e.g. min/max/mean values for numeric data, no. of distinct values for categorical data, see
+The package automatically creates time series plots showing aggregated values for each data field (column) depending on its contents (e.g. min/max/mean values for numeric data, no. of distinct values for categorical data), see
-\autoref{fig:example_prescriptions_individual}), as well as overviews for missing values, non-conformant values, and duplicated rows, see
+\autoref{fig:example_prescriptions_individual}, as well as overviews for missing values, non-conformant values, and duplicated rows, see
 \autoref{fig:example_prescriptions_overview}.